 - a pinch of lemon zest

-Preheat oven to 375°F. Grease a 12 count muffin tin.
+- Preheat oven to 375°F. Line a 12-count muffin pan with paper liners.

-- In a large bowl, combine flour, baking powder, baking soda and salt.
+- In a large bowl, combine flour, baking powder, baking soda, and salt.
 Set aside.

-Pour the wet ingredients over the dry and carefully stir with a rubber spatula until the two mixtures are just combined (it will be thick and a little lumpy - that's ok - don't overmix).
+- Pour the wet ingredients over the dry and carefully stir with a rubber spatula until the two mixtures are just combined (it will be thick and a little lumpy.
+That's OK.
+Don't overmix).
 Carefully stir in the blueberries.

-Evenly divide the batter among the muffin cups.
-Bake for 15-18 minutes, until a toothpick inserted into the center comes out clean.
+- Bake for 18-23 minutes, until a toothpick inserted into the center comes out clean.
 Place the pan on a wire rack to cool for 5-10 minutes, then remove each muffin to cool completely.

 Recipe adapted from Baking: From My Home to Yours.